CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-4.md

     ```shell
     -sku $(AppServicePlanSKU) -webAppName $(ApiAppName) -use32bitworker $(Use32BitWorker) -alwaysOn $(AlwaysOn) -applicationInsightsName $(ApplicationInsightsName) -sqlServerName $(SqlServerName) -sqlUserName $(SqlAdminUserName) -sqlPassword $(SqlAdminPassword) -sqlDatabaseName $(SqlDatabaseName) -serviceBusNamespaceName $(ServiceBusNamespaceName)
     ```
-    Make sure that you cope the whole line.
+    Make sure that you copy the whole line.
 11. Add *Azure App Service deploy* task
 12. Select your Azure Subscription
 13. Choose *API App* as AppService type
+14. Use the variable *$(ApiAppName)* to set the App Service name
-14. Add your dotnet core deployment zip file from your artifact location
+15. Add your dotnet core deployment zip file from your artifact location
-15. Save the release definition and create a release to check if everything works
+16. Save the release definition and create a release to check if everything works

 ### Create the *Testing* stage.